dbusjs/node-dbus-next/README.md

 Contributions are welcome.
 There's alot to do!
 Look at the issue tracker for [dbus-native](https://github.com/sidorares/dbus-native) for all those tricky bugs that require breaking the interface.
 I'll be pulling in a lot of outstanding pull requests from the project as well.

-TODO:

-* Redesign the client interface
-* Complete implementation of the server interface
-* Fix bugs

 ## Copyright

 You can use this code under an MIT license (see LICENSE).

 © 2012, Andrey Sidorov

 © 2018, Tony Crisci